montteiropedro/admin-dashboard/README.md

-# admin-dashboard
+# Admin Dashboard (The Odin Project)
-Admin Dashboard (The Odin Project)
+Made as part of The Odin Project's Ruby curriculum.